BalestraPatrick/Stryng/README.md

 </p>

 # Stryng
-String utilities to make your life easier.
+`Stryng` is designed to make it easier to work with strings by using the common and easy to remember subscript syntax and accessing characters and ranges with `Int` indices.

 Swift's strings management is one of the most painful feature of the language.
 Sure, it's great to have Unicode correctness and efficiency, but this comes at a cost: too much verbosity and complexity.

-`Stryng` is designed to make it easier to work with strings by using the common and easy to remember subscript syntax.

 ## Examples